Roger Steare: Career

 Steare is the author of Ethicability, first published in 2006 and now in its 5th edition, and of Thinking Outside the Inbox, published in 2019.
 He is a regular contributor to Chartered Banker magazine in which he challenges the "dysfunctional totalitarian construct" of modern corporations, In July 2020, he became a columnist for the Financial Times.

 On 22 July 2012, he was a guest on the BBC World Service's "In the Balance" programme, in an episode entitled Holding Companies to Account.

 In 2014, Steare was appointed Visiting Professor of European Studies at the College of Europe, Bruges.
 He is a Fellow of the Royal Society of Arts.

 Steare has developed programs in leadership, ethics and corporate responsibility for organisations including BP, Citigroup, HSBC, PwC, the Financial Services Authority and the Serious Fraud Office.

 Following the Deepwater Horizon oil spill in 2010, BP incorporated Steare's ethicability RIGHT framework for ethical decision-making into the BP 2011 Code of Conduct.

 The Financial Times profiled Steare in 2012 and has more than once cited his definition of corporate culture as "the way human beings behave together — what they value and what they celebrate".
 In March 2018, Steare was featured in The Guardian in an article profiling the role of philosophers in business.
+As of 2024, he is working at the Financial Times' Headspring Executive Development.